This is Part 1 of the ultimate guide to fixing hand numbness from ulnar nerve compression in 2021.

 Applying stretch tape to an elbow in extension and using 50% stretch will create a “tugging” sensation when it is left on for more than one day.
 If the skin does not become irritated, I have even left tape on for up to four days.

 Some patients feel better with the tape, and then there are others that do not.
 Worst case scenario, the tape is easily removed and it barely costs anything.
 Taping is low risk and there’s potential for great reward.
+I find this tape job tends to help those who correlate their problem to when the elbow is bent.
+Here is a video on elbow taping.

 My normal recommendation for how to tape this condition is to surround the path of the ulnar nerve with a criss-cross pattern.
 I don’t split the ends or cut them up into a bunch of pieces.
 I mainly focus on cleaning up the ends so that the tape will last more than a day.